 Construction Accident: Young Seattle couple and their infant killed in tragic overpass collapse

 A couple in their 20s and their 8-month-old son were killed while driving on Angeline Road, beneath the overpass of State Route 410 when a sudden collapse occurred in Seattle on Monday.
-Investigators believe Josh and Vanessa Ellis and their infant son Hudson were killed instantly by the falling debris.
+Investigators and building collapse attorneys believe Josh and Vanessa Ellis and their infant son Hudson were killed instantly by the falling debris.